 When a computer has trouble running, the IT person knows the most common reasons for breaks down.
 Similar to that, Physical Therapists know the most common reasons why and how your shoulder hurts.
-During this portion of the blog, I'm going to list a few ways this dynamic joint can go wrong and why it happens.
-To do this, we need to review the anatomy of the shoulder first so you don't get lost.
-But if you do get lost, take a couple seconds to google these muscles or joints, so you can picture them better!
+There is plenty of ways the dynamic joint can go wrong, in order to understand we must do over anatomy of shoulder first But if you do get lost, take a couple seconds to google these muscles or joints, so you can picture them better!

 First step, let's rule out the serious stuff.